Description

 - Cover with a plate or towel, and let rest in the microwave for 1 hour.
 It will have grown slightly, but not nearly doubled in size.

 - When it's time to make pizza, preheat your oven on its hottest temperature (500F or 550F) for at least 1 hour with a baking stone in the oven.
+Let the dough come up to room temperature as the oven heats up.
 Evenly spread your dough into a round and thin circle on top of a piece of parchment paper.
 Top with sauce, cheese, and any other desired toppings.

 - Bake for about 7 minutes (on the parchment paper), or until the crust is solid and browned and the cheese is melted.
 Let rest for 5 minutes before cutting and serving.